 Well, what if we told you that the habits having a tank would help cure are also costing you the same amount or more as a Float Tent.
 Let’s explain this a little further....

 So, you want to float for one of its many health benefits.
 Maybe it’s to quit smoking, to have more energy, to de-stress, to reduce pain, to heal from anxiety or PTSD.
 But have you ever stopped to think about how much money you spend on your current lifestyle in an attempt to buy happiness and peace of mind that you would otherwise get from a float tank?

-Here are four activities that would buy you a Float Tent:
+Here are three activities that would buy you a Float Tent:

 #1 - Smoking Cigarettes

 1 pack a day, at $6 a pack for one week is $42. $42 times 52 weeks per year adds up to $2,184 per year.
 That is nearly as much as a float tent!
 And, floating has significant success in helping people quit addictions.
 One of our customers and float tent owners, Erik Eckerman says,

 “Floating has definitely helped me quit smoking.
 I tried to quit smoking at least 2 or 3 times throughout a year over the last 5 years.
 I tried cold turkey, nicotine gum, e-cigs, and patches...all with varying degrees of short term success but nothing that I was able to sustain.
 [I] could never get over the anxiety/stress I felt from nicotine withdrawal or the act of just having a cigarette (which was calming in and of itself).